rhumlover/interview-node-server-api/readme.md

 # Server-Side API with Node.JS

 ### Goal
 As a developer, I want to use a Video API in order to manage a video list.
-The tpyical use cases are :
+The typical use cases are :

-- fetch a video's informations
+- fetch a video's information
-- update a video's informations
+- update a video's information
 - delete a video

 So...
 How would you design this API? :)

 ### The Video Object
-A Video is composed by:
+A Video is composed of:

 - `id`
 - `title`
 - `thumbnail_url`
 - `private`

-Note that a video can be `private`: you must be authenticated to access to it (valid access_token as QS parameter)
+Note that a video can be `private`: you must be authenticated to access it (valid access_token as QS parameter)

 ### Let's work